this needs to be cleaned up

 Difference between remote and local file

-git diff origin/master -- FILENAME
+git diff origin/master -- FILENAME- Ignore whitespace with

 git diff -b origin/master -- FILENAME